 The hardest part about hiking the Wave is getting the permit.
-Each day hundreds of people will show up, and thousands of people will apply for just 20 daily permits.
-Ask the people in the room with you and you will hear stories about flying to the United States and staying in Kanab for weeks just to apply each morning at the visitor center.
+Each day, thousands of people will apply for just 64 daily permits, 48 of which are given out by advance on-line lottery, 16 through a daily in-person lottery.
+Ask the people on the trail with you and you will hear stories about flying to the United States and staying in Page, AZ, or Kanab, UT, for weeks just to apply for Wave permits as often as they can!
 Most will leave empty handed.
 There is no short cut and there are no tricks to getting a permit, beyond maybe choosing a low visitation time of year.

 Kanab, UT 84741

-TIP: take a picture of your license plate before going in the building.
+TIP: take a picture of your license plate (or memorize it) before applying.
 You will need the make/ model and plate to fill out the permit application.

 This process is pretty straightforward.
 You will be applying for dates four months in advance.
-Just go to this website (https://www.blm.gov/az/paria/index.cfm?usearea=CB) watch the video, and choose the dates you want.
+Just go to this website https://www.recreation.gov/permits/274309 read the instructions, and apply for the dates you want to hike during the application period specified on the chart.
 You get up to three choices.
 Drawings are done the first of each month and results are emailed shortly afterwards.

 Pro Tip: wherever your sightseeing plans take you, start your day with a good breakfast.
 If you’re staying in Kanab, head over to Kanab Creek Bakery to fuel up for your day’s adventures.
 The breakfast burrito is a personal favorite.
 If you are staying in Page, the Ranch House Grille is a local institution!